 The purpose of All Iowa Reads is to encourage Iowans statewide to read and talk about a single title in the same year.
-The 2012 book selection is Strength In What Remains by Tracy Kidder.
 All Iowa Reads is a project of the Iowa Center for the Book.
 For more information about the All Iowa Reads program and reviews, discussion guides, and the selected books for each year, visit the All Iowa Reads website.
 For ICPL's All Iowa Reads events, contact 319.356.5200 or visit the Library's All Iowa Reads page.

 Every fall, the Library Art Advisory Committee selects artworks by local artists as the winners of the Iowa City Public Library Art Purchase Prize competition.
 The winning works of art are chosen from submitted entries.
 They are placed on display during December before being added to the Library's Art-To-Go collection of circulating art and art prints.
 The Art Purchase Prize is an annual competition and is funded by a special appropriation from the Library's Gifts and Bequests Fund and contributions from the Iowa City Public Library Friends Foundation and Book End Committee, Barbara Haring (in memory of Stan Haring) and Emily Martin & Nils Varney.